Tejesh-Pattnaik/Credit-Risk-Classification/README.md

 ## Performance Metrics:

 - Balanced Accuracy Score: 95.20%
-Interpretation: The balanced accuracy score of 95.2% indicates that, accounting for both sensitivity (recall or true positive rate) and specificity (true negative rate), the model's overall prediction accuracy is highly favorable.
+  The balanced accuracy score of 95.2% indicates that, accounting for both sensitivity (recall or true positive rate) and specificity (true negative rate), the model's overall prediction accuracy is highly favorable.

 - Precision Score: 92%
-Interpretation: The precision score of 92% signifies that 92% of the predicted positive outcomes were accurate.
+  The precision score of 92% signifies that 92% of the predicted positive outcomes were accurate.

 - Recall Score: 95%
-Interpretation: The recall score of 95% implies that the model was 95% precise in identifying true positive values among all positive predictions made.
+  The recall score of 95% implies that the model was 95% precise in identifying true positive values among all positive predictions made.

 ## Summary of Results: